 The members of the Remuneration Committee are Mr. Jim Mellon (Chairman) and Mr. Andrew Cheatle.
 The Remuneration Committee is required to meet as many times as required to carry out its duties and responsibilities.
-The Remuneration Committee has met seven times since January 2014.
+The Remuneration Committee has met once since 7 May 2020.
 The members of the Remuneration Committee are independent directors and have sufficient experience relevant to their responsibilities.
 For details in relation to the skills and experience of the members of the Remuneration Committee, please refer to the biography under the heading "Election of Directors" above.